 See, tofu isn’t as crazy as you may have thought.
 My kids will even eat it from time to time.
 It helps if you tell them it’s cheese.

-Here are a few ideas to customize this tofu and make it your own!
+Here are a few ideas to customize this easy tofu recipe and make it your own!

 - Add more sriracha to the marinade or drizzle it on when serving for extra heat

-- Serve with brown rice and oven roasted broccoli for a healthy, balanced meal
+- Serve with brown rice and oven roasted broccoli or snow peas for a healthy, balanced meal

 - Serve with Mai Fun noodles and finely shredded carrots, radishes, cucumbers, romaine lettuce, cilantro, and chopped peanuts

-- After marinating toss with cornstarch for lots of crunch
+- After marinating toss with cornstarch to make the best crispy tofu

 - Sprinkle with toasted sesame seeds before serving

 - Use it to make a tofu wrap for an easy, healthy lunch!

 This tofu recipe is gluten free and vegan!
 Just make sure you use tamari instead of soy sauce and check your spices for gluten contamination.